miguelbeca/MedicareCharges/README.md

 AND CMSMEDICAREDATA.NPPES_PROVIDER_COUNTRY = 'US';
 ```

-Now, have the FIPS county code and State codes available in the same data table:
+Now, we have the FIPS county code and State codes available in the same data table:

 ![image_5 - merged_data with fips](https://cloud.githubusercontent.com/assets/7533177/16888088/174e8e20-4a9b-11e6-9dec-ababcd3f6090.JPG)

-One last step we have to do has to do with making the charges data usable.
-The data provided by CMS is provided as string values, however, so that we may be able to make computations on the data, we must convert into decimal numbers.
+One last step I had to do was making the charges data usable.
+The data provided by CMS is provided as string values, however, I had to convert it into decimal numbers so that I would be able to make computations on the data.

-So, we run a new query as follows:
+So, I ran a new query as follows:

 ```SQL
 CREATE TABLE CMSMEDICAREFINAL AS